Mitigating occupational hearing loss

 IAT/OWNER & INDUSTRIAL AUDIOMETRIC MANAGER

-Through his extensive work experience in the hearing industry, as an IAT on Vancouver Island and the Interior of BC, Glen has conducted thousands of hearing tests on employees who have been exposed to occupational noise.
+Through his extensive work experience in the hearing industry, as an IAT, Glen has conducted thousands of hearing tests on employees who have been exposed to occupational noise.
 Glen is passionate about educating workers and employers on hearing health and safety while providing exceptional customer service.